GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">A Case Study on Authenticator Disaster Recovery and Business Continuity</h4>
     <p class="usa-alert__text">
-      In May 2022, Microsoft released a patch that changed the way PKI certificates (including PIV credential certificates) are mapped in Active Directory.
+      Agencies need a plan or approved alternative when a user doesn't have a PIV credential or if the PIV validation infrastructure is compromised or not available.
+In May 2022, Microsoft released a patch that changed how PKI certificates (including PIV credential certificates) are mapped in Active Directory.
 These changes broke certificate-based authentication for many agencies that mapped PKI certificates using the User Principal Name (usually an email address).
 This patch also caught a lot of agencies off guard as they saw rolling outages as Domain Controllers updated.
 For agencies that only relied on PIV credentials, this was a dire risk management decision to apply an agency–wide username/password exception or run vulnerable servers.
 CISA
       <a class="usa-link" href="https://www.cisa.gov/guidance-applying-june-microsoft-patch-tuesday-update-cve-2022-26925" target="_blank" rel="noopener noreferrer">released guidance on applying the Microsoft patch</a> outlining remediation steps which included applying the patch and turning on a compatibility mode.
 This compatibility mode is only temporary and agencies must either manually or determine an automated way to update certificate mapping to a stronger method identified by Microsoft such as by a subject key identifier.
-For some agencies, they took action to have a comparable alternative authenticator as either an on-going secondary option or as a backup incase there is another potential compromise of PKI validation software or with PKI certificates directly.
+Some agencies took action to have a comparable alternative authenticator as either an ongoing secondary option or as a backup in case there is another potential compromise of PKI validation software or with PKI certificates directly.
     </p>
   </div>
 </div>

 ## FIDO2 Community of Action

-To help support agencies in aggressively replacing username and passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established a FIDO2 Community of Action (CoA).
+To help support agencies aggressively replace passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established a FIDO2 CoA.
 The primary characteristics of a CoA are outlined below.

-1. Short term, usually six months.
+1. Short-term, usually six months.
 2. Small group, usually 4-8 agencies.
 3. Actively piloting a solution and sharing challenges and lessons learned.

 ### Challenges and Lessons Learned

 The first FIDO2 CoA included eight agencies either actively piloting a solution or evolving a pilot to their entire production community.
 The pilots included a combination of platform authentications like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and roaming authenticators like a Yubico Yubikey, RSA DS100, and WebAuthN authenticators.
-There are six main lessons learned and challenges from the first FIDO2 CoA cohort.
+Six main lessons learned and challenges from the first FIDO2 CoA cohort.

+#### Challenges
+1.  **This is not federally approved** -
+2.	**Organizational compliance mentality** -

+#### Lessons Learned
-1. Agencies need a holistic authenticator strategy to stop handling exception use cases.
-There is not a single authenticator type that both works across authentication patterns and is phishing-resistant.
-Agencies must be comfortable in alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives.
+1.	**No authenticator type is a silver bullet** - Agencies need a holistic authenticator strategy to stop handling exception use cases.
+There is not a single authenticator type that works across authentication patterns and is phishing-resistant.
+Agencies must be comfortable with alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives like passwords and OTP.
-2. FIDO2 is a commercial standard and becoming as ubiquitous as a password as more devices and browsers natively support them.
-This creates muscle memory in users improving their experience on government devices that support FIDO2.
-3. FIDO2 provides a more straightforward and cost efficient approach to meeting broader organization adoption of phishing-resistant authentication action step for all users; PIV and non-PIV.
-Biometric options such as face and finger recognition are included in FIDO2 without the need for 3rd party middleware, but dependent on device support.
-4. Agencies may already have the access management tools in place to deploy FIDO2 and platform authenticators.
-If you’re using a FedRAMP identity tool such as Azure Active Directory, Okta, or Ping Identity they already natively support FIDO2.
-Potentially, no extra cost for platform authenticators for Azure users.
-5. Plan and produce user guidance and user adoption campaigns.
+2.	**User training and guidance** - Plan and produce user guidance and adoption campaigns.
 One of the biggest challenges in deploying new technology is ensuring you don’t lose your users on the journey.
-Hold office hours, ask me anything sessions, or have on-demand videos to help users transition to new tools.
+Hold office hours and Ask Me Anything sessions, or have on-demand videos to help users transition to new tools.
 See the user experience section of the Windows Hello for Business Playbook as an example.
+3.	**Platform authenticators cost advantage** - FIDO2 platform authenticators provide a more straightforward and cost-efficient approach to meeting broader organization adoption of phishing-resistant authentication for all users.
+Biometric options such as face and finger recognition are included in FIDO2 without needing 3rd party middleware but depend on device support.
-6. The FIDO2 standard and specifically WebAuthN is an internet-based service using APIs.
-It requires a connected device and may not work in low or no bandwidth environments.
+4.	**In Most instances, FIDO2 requires internet connectivity** - The FIDO2 standard, specifically WebAuthN, is an internet-based service using APIs.
+It may require a connected device and may not work in low or no-bandwidth environments.
 Cached credentials and refresh tokens can become a challenge to troubleshoot and manage.

+Table xx.
+FIDO CoA Cohort 1 pilot with results

 # The Passwordless Journey

-An agency's journey toward a passwordless future normally start with a pilot.
+An agency's journey toward a passwordless future typically starts with a pilot.
 Follow these three steps from the FIDO2 CoA to plan and execute a successful FIDO2 pilot.

 [Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases) where your agency is using an exception authenticator.
-[Step 2 - Identify available solutions](#step-2---identify-available-solutions) which may include procuring security keys.
+[Step 2 - Identify available solutions](#step-2---identify-available-solutions), which may include procuring security keys.
 [Step 3 - Deploy a pilot](#step-3---deploy-a-pilot) and make production considerations.

 ## Step 1 - Recognize Authentication Patterns and Use Cases

-The first step for many agencies is identifying use cases, and also authentication patterns and gaps.
+The first step for many agencies is identifying use cases, authentication patterns, and gaps.
 Through the FIDO2 CoA, five main authentication patterns are identified.

 Figure 4.
 Authentication patterns toward a holistic authenticator strategy
  <img src="{{site.baseurl}}/assets/playbooks/pra-4-patterns.png" align="center" alt="Authentication patterns focus on the authentication events between a user (an employee, contractor, or partner) and data.
 The five primary authentication patterns inlude personal devices, government devices, enterprise single sign on tool, direct authentication through a web portal, and a non-application interface such as a command line.">